mebusy/notes/dev_notes/Maxq.md

 # Maxq

-Q-learning will converge to the optimal  , while SARSA(0) will need a GLIE policy.
+Q-learning will converge to the optimal  , while SARSA(0) will need a GLIE(Greedy in the Limit with Infinite Exploration) policy.

  ![][1]